 - 1. The basic consideration in the assignment of employees in the SPS is the well-being of students, continuity, and specific needs of SPS programs.
 The appropriateness of the assignment will have a significant impact on the morale of employees and the effectiveness of the total educational program.
 Compliance with Title VII of the Civil Rights Act of 1964, Title IX of the 1972 Amendments, Section 504 of the Rehabilitation Act of 1973, and the Affirmative Action goals of the SPS shall have consideration in placement and transfer of employees. - 2.
-Employees who are on formal performance improvement plans (PIP) or probation are prohibited from transferring from one site or assignment to another site or assignment without the approval of the principal/program managers of the schools/buildings and/or the appropriate Regional Executive Directors.
+Employees who are on formal performance improvement plans (PIP) or probation are prohibited from transferring from one site or assignment to another site or assignment without the approval of the principal/program managers of the schools/buildings and/or the appropriate Executive Director of Schools.
 The SPS will notify the SEA of any transfers proposed for employees that are on probation. - 3.
 Voluntary transfers which involve no increase in SP Salary Schedule level, hours and/or work year shall be available only to those employees who have been in their current assignments for a minimum of one (1) complete semester.
 There shall be no one-semester time limit on transfers which involve an increase in SP Salary Schedule level, hours and/or work year.
 Employees with return rights to previously held positions are not required to remain in a placement for one semester if the opportunity to return to the previously held position arises.
 The provisions of this Section shall not apply to employees serving in an assignment due to involuntary transfer. - 4.
 Application Procedure for Voluntary Transfer to Vacant Positions - a.
 To be considered an applicant for specific advertised position vacancies, eligible employees, as described in Article VI Section C.2 above, shall consult the SPS Employment website for application information. - b.
 Employment Services shall determine whether applicants meet the required minimum qualifications, as written on the job descriptions.
 Employment Services shall notify the principal/program manager of the vacant position of those applicants to be interviewed within five (5) working days of the closing date of the advertised position.
 Applicants who do not receive an invitation to be interviewed should assume they will not be interviewed. - c.
 If the interview is scheduled during the employee's workday, that interview will be without loss of pay to the employee.
 The employee will minimize travel time to and from the interview.
-Substitutes will not be provided.
+Substitutes will not be provided. - 5.
+Selection Procedures - a.
+Referral Process: Employment Services shall refer the six (6) most senior applicants who meet the minimum qualifications as written on the job announcement, to the appropriate administrator for an interview, provided that: